Mohammadkhdour/Simplified-Substitution-Permutation-Network-Cryptographic-Unit-SPN-CU-Using-SystemVerilog-UVM/README.md

 ## 🏆 Acknowledgments

-- Developed as part of Digital Verification course
+- Developed as part of the Design Verification course
 - Implements concepts from modern cryptography
 - Uses industry-standard UVM methodology
 - Thanks to the SystemVerilog and UVM communities